michaelpginn/cse330-final/README.md

 - Katie Lund, 465784

 # Rubric:
+Project: a video chat service that matches people with a "random" user also online (similar to something like Omegle).

+# Rubric:
 **Rubric turned in on time (5 points)**
 **Languages/Frameworks used (20 points)**
 - 10 - React frontend